Karnataka MBBS Admission 2026: KEA Registration, Govt Cutoff, Fees & Seats

 Srinivas Medical College Mangalore: 100 MBBS seats.
 Modern campus.

-Vydehi Medical College Bangalore: 200 MBBS seats.
-Largest private medical college in Bangalore.
+Vydehi Medical College Bangalore: 250 MBBS seats.
+The largest private medical college in Bangalore.

 Rajarajeswari Medical College Bangalore: 150 MBBS seats.
 Modern infrastructure.